oVirt/v2v-conversion-host/docs/Virt-v2v-wrapper.md

    specified, it is used to connect the VM's NICs to the destination networks during the conversion using virt-v2v `--bridge` option.

+* `virtio_win`: optional key containing path to virtio-win ISO image that; this is usefull for installing Windows drivers to the VM during the conversion.

 Example:

     {